Accounting Careers

 Interview Preparation

-The interview process for accounting positions can vary by firm and type of accounting, but candidates should be prepared for both behavioral and technical questions.
+The interview process for accounting positions can vary by firm and type of accounting, but candidates should prepare primarily for behavioral questions.
+While some technical questions may arise (practice questions linked to the right), students should focus primarily on behavioral responses in the START format.
 According to the American Institute of CPAs (AICPA) and the Institute of Management Accountants (IMA), potential sections of an interview might include:

 • Firm/Company/Industry Overview